scmgustafson/learning-log/log.md

 - Learned more about containers, Docker, and Terraform
 - Started reading The War of Art
 - Interviewed with Linqia, starting take-home project on Puppet

+## Day 28: 5/17/22

+**Today's Progress**
+- Read more of The War of Art
+- Network interviewed with Brenden Redlawsk
+- Learned much more about Puppet, set up Master/Client puppet servers and got them talking
+- Finished Linqia take-home project on Puppet script